 After all, social media marketing isn’t just about having an active online presence on social networks; it’s about building genuine relationships with your demographic.
 And using those connections in reinforcing your brand reputation and leveraging the quality of conversations among members is crucial in making your brand more appealing to new users.

 In the modern world where Internet users want everything done in an instant, automated content moderation has become a popular option among website owners.
 With increased volumes of UGC, it may seem impractical for them to rely on human skills alone.
 That’s why when outsourcing content moderation to an expert digital security agency, technological resources, such as moderation software and processes, are carefully evaluated first before signing an outsourcing deal.

 But can’t moderation just be purely automated so that organizations can save on labor costs?
 Should content moderation still be human-powered when digital tools can now detect offensive language and block posts based on predetermined standards?
 With all of these advanced filters, should you still hire an expert content moderator to go over the contributions of your online community?

 The importance of human moderation

 The thing is, many of the digital marketers and Internet trolls who purposely attack your website are most likely smart enough to know how to bypass your automated moderation tools.
-They weren t born yesterday, so you can t expect them to be gone just by installing a spam bot detector or a pattern-sensitve image analyzer.
+They weren’t born yesterday, so you can’t expect them to be gone just by installing a spam bot detector or a pattern-sensitive image analyzer.
 You need a thinking person who can understand the motive of users when posting or contributing content.
 Your content moderators can quickly notice when trolls have found a workaround on your moderation tools.

 Human interactions need human judgment